Optimal prediction for radiative transfer: A new perspective on moment closure: Discussion

-We have formulated optimal prediction for a system of linear partial differential equations with an underlying Gaussian measure.
+We have formulated the approach of optimal prediction for a system of linear partial differential equations with an underlying Gaussian measure.
 An identity for the evolution of a finite number of moments is obtained.
 Approximations to this identity yield different closures for a truncated version of the full system.
-We have applied the developed formalism to radiation problems, for which truncation and closure strategies are fundamental challenges.
-While traditionally closures had been derived using physical arguments or by asymptotic analysis, the optimal prediction formalism yields closures by approximating a mathematical identity.
-In this fashion, we can re-derive classical linear closures, such as $P_N$, diffusion, and diffusion correction approximations.
-The particular approximations done become clearly visible.
-In addition, existing closures can be improved, such as the derived crescendo-diffusion (correction), which remedies problems of the diffusion (correction) approaches, while itself being a simple modification of existing approaches that comes at no additional cost.
-Other new types of closures can be derived from the presented formalism, by approximating the memory term in the identity to higher order.
-We shall do so in future work.
+The application of the formalism to the equation of radiative transfer allows the re-derivation of classical linear closures, such as $P_N$, diffusion, and diffusion correction.
+While traditionally these closures are derived using physical arguments or by asymptotic analysis, the optimal prediction formalism generates the closures by choosing a measure and approximating a mathematical identity.
+This connection yields a new interpretation of diffusion as being connected to the memory of the system (or loss thereof).

-The limitations of the presented analysis lie obviously in the double-linearity.
-First, the equations are linear, second, the considered measures are Gaussian.
-Flux-limited diffusion \cite{Levermore1984} and minimum entropy closures \cite{MullerRuggeri1993,AnilePennisiSammartino1991,DubrocaFeugeas1999} yield nonlinear systems, hence they cannot be derived from Gaussian measures.
-However, it is possible that they can be derived by optimal prediction with a non-Gaussian measure.
-A first step towards non-Gaussian measures can be a perturbation analysis, such as in \cite{ChorinKupfermanLevy2000}.
+If we follow this interpretation, we observe a possible modification of the second order optimal prediction approximation \eqref{eq:op_second_order} (and thus of the diffusion approximation), that may be more accurate for short times: for $t<\tau$, the integral in \eqref{eq:op_second_order_integral} cannot stretch over the whole length $\tau$.
+Thus, one should replace the coefficient $\tau$ by a time dependent function $f(t)$ that vanishes for $t\to 0$, increases for $0<t<\tau$, and approaches $\tau$ for $t\gg\tau$.
+For example, a better approximation than \eqref{eq:op_second_order_integral} is given by

-Moment models for radiative transfer are examples of systems for which no straightforward measure (on the space of moments) is given by the physics of the process (unlike many Hamiltonian systems).
-Among Gaussian measures, we have answered the question for the best measure in a simple case by considering first order optimal prediction only.
-For more general approximations, possibly also for non-Gaussian measures, this question is worth a deeper analysis.
+which leads to replacing $\tau$ by $\min\{t,\tau\}$ in the second order system \eqref{eq:op_second_order}.
+While \eqref{eq:op_second_order} yields a classical diffusion correction approximation, expression \eqref{eq:op_second_order_integral_crescendo} leads to a new approximation, which we have called \emph{crescendo-diffusion correction} approximation in a previous paper \cite{SeiboldFrank2009}.
+The function $\min\{t,\tau\}$ is just one of many possible time dependent coefficients for the second order term.
+A smoother evolution is derived in \cite{SeiboldFrank2009} by approximating the orthogonal dynamics more accurately.
+It yields the diffusion function $f(t) = \tau\prn{1-e^{-t/\tau}}$.